ak090498/MFA-linux/README.md

 ## Usage
 In order to use the script login as a root user and simply place the script inside /etc/profile.d/ directory.

+##ALERT
+Please note that this project is still in progress as it uses plain text Q and A. I am aware of this issue and working on resolving this.